 So LTO-7 Type M at 9 TB raw/~7.65 TB usable has IDENTICAL PRICE to regular LTO-7 at 6 TB raw/~5.1 TB usable.

 Because LTO-8 is now less expensive per usable TB, and consumes fewer tape cartridge slots per TB, OURRstore NO LONGER ALLOWS NEW LTO-7 Type M tape cartridges (extant ones will be kept in production for OURRstore's lifetime), and FORBIDS regular LTO-7.

 Tape cartridges purchased on external funds such as a grant typically ARE subject to Indirect Costs (also known as “Facilities & Administration” or “Overhead”), because they’re considered consumable materials, not “permanent equipment.”

 OU users: OU’s current IDC rate can be found here.
 Click on Download signed original agreement (PDF) and look for the current On Campus Organized Research rate (or whichever rate category is appropriate for your funding, if you know that it’s a different rate category).

 Non-OU users: Other institutions’ IDC rates are typically found on the website of their local Vice President/Vice Chancellor/Vice Provost for Research.

 Tape Cartridge Make and Models Allowed in OURRstore

-OURRstore is allowed to have ONLY IBM-branded LTO tape cartridges, of ONLY the following models:
+For new tape cartridge purchases, OURRstore is allowed to have ONLY IBM-branded LTO tape cartridges, of ONLY the following model: